rflpsz/weather-app/README.md

 - Type the name of a city in the search bar and click on it.
 - Click the "Get Weather" button to fetch and display the current weather.

+### Demo

+- I deployed the project on Netlify, so you can see a working demo at any time by accessing the link: [OPEN DEMO](https://weather-and-alerts.netlify.app)

 ### Additional Features

 - The application provides a toggle button to switch between Celsius and Fahrenheit units.